numpy/numpy/doc/source/dev/gitwash/dot2_dot3.rst

 .. _dot2-dot3:

 ========================================
- two and three dots in difference specs
+ Two and three dots in difference specs
 ========================================

 Thanks to Yarik Halchenko for this explanation.